piktoll/counting/README.md

 # counting
-A simple but useful open-source web applet to spell out numbers.
+A simple but useful open-source web applet to spell out numbers in Korean.